AtlasP2P - Architecture Documentation

 - Body:

-GET /api/verify/:id- Check verification status
+GET /api/verify/dns-check- Check DNS TXT record status

 Profile Management: